MCDReforged/MCDReforged/docs/source/quick_start/troubleshooting.rst

 ----------------

 * **mcdreforged: command not found**
-    * Try ``python -m mcdreforged``, which explicitly specifies the Python interpreter to start MCDR
     * If you installed MCDR via pipx, ensure the pipx apps directory is in your PATH
+    * If you installed MCDR via pip, try ``python -m mcdreforged``, which explicitly specifies the Python interpreter to start MCDR
     * If you installed MCDR via pip globally, ensure that the directory where pip places the installed scripts is in your PATH
     * If you installed MCDR via pip within venv, make sure you have activated the venv
     * If you installed MCDR via system package manager... don't install MCDR via system package manager

 * **Error raised by Python**
     * Install MCDR correctly.
-Don't start MCDR the source code
+Don't start MCDR from the source code
     * Try to re-install MCDR, see if the problem persists
     * If you installed MCDR via venv, make sure you have activated the venv
     * Use ``which mcdreforged`` (``where mcdreforged`` in Windows), see which executable is being called